 Peer Mentors are THE KEY to a Learning Community's success!
-You are the liaison between the students in your Learning Community and the faculty and staff who run the Learning Community.
+You are the liaison between the students in your Learning Community and the faculty and staff who run the it.
 You provide support, guidance and connection for all of your Learning Community students.
-The Learning Community coordinators look to you for feedback and will work with you to make your Learning Community the best it can be.
+The LC coordinators look to you for feedback and will work with you to make your LC the best it can be.